Professional Diploma in Intercultural Theatre (Acting)

 ITI recognises that life, in all its variety and diversity, and imagination are the alpha and omega of all creativity in theatre.
 The programme is set up as a series of dialogues — between Cultures, Languages and Forms, and between Craft and Theory, the Contemporary and the Classical, the Technical and the Imaginative, and Structure and Spontaneity.

-Small: Designed to cater to a select number of dedicated and gifted performers from diverse cultures.
-Acting cohorts typically consist of between 12 and 16 students, with the teacher-student ratio ranging from 1:12 to 1:32.
+Designed to cater to a select number of dedicated and gifted performers from diverse cultures.
+Each cohort has no more than 12 students, with the teacher-student ratio ranging from 1:12 to 1:36.

-Conservatory style model: For the first two years, students undergo up to 50-hour weeks of training that include Immersions in Theatre Traditions, Acting, Movement, Voice & Speech, Taiji, Humanities and Technical Theatre, as well as Post Modular Lab.
-In the third year, students focus on devising and performing publicly ticketed productions.
+For the first two years, students undergo up to 50-hour weeks of training.
+In the third year, students focus on devising and performing public productions.

-Varied modes of teaching: These include studio work (group and individual), rehearsals, workshops, field-work and research, reading and textual analysis, exercise demonstrations, lectures, tutorials and seminars, and performance presentations (in-camera and public).
+These include studio work, rehearsals, workshops, field-work, research, textual analysis, demonstrations, lectures, tutorials and public, professionally-helmed performance presentations.

 Commitment to Students

 ITI is committed to helping all students discover their unique way of training, learning and working.
 We will endeavour to help each student shape a personal journey towards acting and theatremaking excellence.

 ITI stands on its excellent reputation, the high quality of its graduates and outstanding impact they continue to make in their communities, and the eminent faculty and partners it consistently attracts.
 The professional theatre communities are the final arbiters of quality.